Activate Your Pattern for Editing

 This hover highlight is just a preview, nothing is selected yet.
 Think of it as Quiltster saying, “Hey these blocks are connected.”

 Some patterns don’t use block groups.
-Instead, the entire quilt activates as one large block, and you’ll color the smaller sections during the Block Editor step.
+Instead, the entire quilt activates as one large block, and you’ll color the smaller sections during the next step.

 *Note: If using a smartphone, you can tap on an area of the quilt to see the groups.